12 Hidden Beach Dangers You Need to Take Seriously

 It’s important to be wary of jellyfish, especially if you’re splashing in a part of the ocean where they’re rampant.
 “Contact with a jellyfish’s tentacles can result in a range of painful injuries, such as burns, rashes, or even neurological damage,” Dr. Greuner says.
 How to avoid them?
 Jellyfish typically follow the motion of the current and prefer shallow waters.
 “If there’s an abundance of them, lifeguards usually flag the area to avoid any injuries for swimmers.”
+When it comes to animal stings and snake bites, not taking injuries seriously can have consequences.
 Pay heed.

 The harmful bacteria E.coli 0157 can be found in certain bodies of water, particularly lakes and streams, and is extremely dangerous, especially for children under five years old, says Erica Steele, DNM, ND, CFMP, BCND.
 In addition to severe stomach cramping and bloody stools, extreme cases can also cause kidney disease or brain damage.
 “So far, we have not seen documented cases domestically, but for those traveling abroad, care should be taken when swimming in foreign bodies of water,” she adds.
 E.coli 0157 has also been found in swimming pools.
 Find out the other hidden pool dangers you need to know about.